booch/presentations/Laziness/slides.md

 - But still worrying about it before we need it
 - I contend that this mindset is harmful
     - It's a hold-over from procedural programming
-- At least in this case, we're thinking about current account as a property of the class
+- At least in this case, we're thinking about current account as a property of object
     - Instead of an action that needs to be done

 ---